mollyhendersonnn/Diss/README.md

 Hiya here are some tasks:

-POPUPS
--update event & archive event (NAGIVATION)

-- Cancel Event  Redication (Manage Events / Archive Events)
+- Redication (Cancel Event / Manage Events / Archive Events)

 - Downloading attachment / Visible to edit (so user can remove)